sangmichaelxie/doremi/README.md

 ```
 bash scripts/run_filter_domains.sh
 ```
-Here is how to run baseline and DoReMi 280M models on preprocessed Pile data:
+Here is how to run baseline and DoReMi 280M models on preprocessed Pile data (tested on one node with 8 A100 GPUs):
 ```
 bash scripts/runs/run_pile_baseline280M.sh
 ```